samatild/LinuxAiOPerf/README.md

 ```
 1. Watchdog is intended for scenarios when the user doesn't know when the problem is going to happen.
 2. If the user knows what resource is affected , he can decide which resource to monitor.
-3. User can also define a custom Threshold to monitor each resource (eg: 100% of CPU)
+3. User can also define a custom Threshold to monitor each resource (eg: 100% of CPU).
+On this mode, the user can select the duration of the collection between 1 and 300 seconds.
-4. Default options will monitor CPU, Memory and Disk activity and will trigger the collection at 80%
+4. Default options will monitor CPU, Memory and Disk activity and will trigger the collection at 80% with the default duration of 60 seconds.

 ```
 ### [Mode] Cronjob